6 Crucial On-Page Ranking Factors & Best Practices

 Meta tags are incredibly valuable pieces of information that the search engines use to index and rank content since they’re some of the basic elements which describe the content of a web page.
 Follow these best practices:

-Page titles should include the main focus keyword once, preferably towards the beginning, and be under 55-65 characters long.
+• Page titles should include the main focus keyword once, preferably towards the beginning, and be under 55-65 characters long.
 Keep them reasonably short, simple and to the point.

-All images should have short and sweet alt tags describing what they are.
+• All images should have short and sweet alt tags describing what they are.
 This helps search bots understand that they are relevant to the rest of the content on your page.
 If possible, use your focus keyword in at least one image on the page, but only if it’s an accurate description of the image.

-URLs should be short and simple.
+• URLs should be short and simple.
 Aim to include the focus keyword and accurately describe the page, but remove fillers like ‘and’ and ‘the’.
 Use hyphens to separate words so that Google can accurately pick out keywords.
 Your URLs should be simple enough that a user could type them directly into the address bar without making mistakes.

-Almost 50% of internet users expect a web page to load within two seconds and will abandon a site which takes more than three seconds to load.
+Almost 50% of internet users expect a web page to load within three seconds and will abandon a site which takes more than three seconds to load.
 Google appreciates this and factors loading times into its algorithms.

 Avoid large images, minimise redirects, have scripts and CSS load on external pages and implement a caching system such as W3 Total Cache or WP Super Cache from the WordPress plugin directory – all of these techniques can keep page load times nice and fast.

-We published a great blog post on our website about the 5 best WordPress plugins to speed up your website.
+We published a great blog post on our website about the best WordPress plugins to speed up your website.
 Also, if your website isn’t mobile friendly, this will hurt your SEO efforts.
+If you are unsure whether your website is mobile friendly, check out Google’s mobile-friendly test tool.

-5. Use LSI keywords
+5. Use LSI Keywords

 Latent semantic indexing (LSI) keywords are simply synonyms or alternative words for your focus keyword.
 Not only do they allow you to avoid cramming a page with a single keyword – a red spam flag to Google – but they also demonstrate to the search engine that the page offers valuable content on that topic, and should therefore rank higher.

-6. Build outbound links
+6. Build Outbound Links

 Just as inbound links demonstrate the value of your content to Google, outbound links prove that you’re offering valuable sources for your readers, too.
 Link to other sites which are truly relevant to your content and which appear to be reputable themselves; not only will your visitors appreciate the extra information, but it gives Google a better understanding of your content as well.